osism/ansible-collection-services/roles/hddtemp/README.rst

-With this role you can install and configure Hddtmp.
+With this role you can install and configure hddtmp/lm-sensors.
 This tool checks the temperature of a block device.

 **Role Variables**

-.. zuul:rolevar:: hddtemp_package_name
-   :default: hddtemp

-The package name which is needed for the Hddtemp installation.

-.. zuul:rolevar:: hddtemp_service_name
-   :default: hddtemp

-Service name of Hddtmp.

 .. zuul:rolevar:: hddtemp_conf_file